 One of the key pillar of the Internet is that information should be freely accessible to everyone.
 For content producers that means that charging people for online content, particularly written content, is going to be difficult.
 Despite people understanding that paying ensures quality, it is not something the majority of the people wants to do.

-We sourced and arranged interviews with numerous Medium users as well as sent out an online survey to gain as much insight as we could.
-In particular we were looking for people who have written blogs on Medium as we hypothesize that people most likely to pay to use Medium would be those that were most active on the platform, or at the very least what solution or feature we add would have to be implemented by them.
+I sourced and arranged interviews with numerous Medium users as well as sent out an online survey to gain as much insight as I could.
+In particular I was looking for people who have written blogs on Medium as those people were most likely to pay to use Medium, or at the very least what solution or feature I add would have to be implemented by them.

-Aside from user interviews we also looked into a number of articles, industry reports and reputable blogs concerning online publishing, as well as exploring some analytics around Medium’s online presence and usage.
+Aside from user interviews I also looked into a number of articles, industry reports and reputable blogs concerning online publishing, as well as exploring some analytics around Medium’s online presence and usage.

 Online publishers have tried various payment models over the years, subscriptions, paywalls, freemium were the usual approaches but one company had an intriguing new model – micro payments.
 Instead of monthly subscriptions users can pay a tiny amount for each article they read, and via the platform had access to a large number of publishers’ exclusive contents, without having to commit to multiple subscriptions.